Do You Know The Difference Between CBU And CKD Car Models?

 Another fee that you will have to pay if you’re getting a CBU car is the import duty.
 The import duty comes from a Most Favoured Nation (MFN) tax, which is set at 30% for all World Trade Organization (WTO) member nations.

-However, thanks to a pact called the ASEAN Free Trade Agreement (AFTA) and ASEAN Trade In Good Agreement (ATIGA), cars imported from other ASEAN nations do not carry with them any import duties, which means that there are CBU cars that can be purchased without paying import duties.
+However, thanks to a pact called the ASEAN Free Trade Agreement (AFTA) and ASEAN Trade In Good Agreement (ATIGA), cars imported from other ASEAN nations do not carry with them any import duties, which means that there are CBU cars can be purchased without paying import duties.

 What does CKD mean?